The mountain where wishes come true

 Kronplatz has lots of activities for families and children all summer long.
 Fun and adventures guaranteed!
 Old and young alike can look forward to new experiences here.
-In summer 2021 the plateau opened a new attraction, the Little Kronplatz adventure park.
-Visitors of all ages can learn how ski resorts work.
+In summer 2021 the plateau opened new attractions: in the Little Kronplatz adventure park visitors of all ages can learn how the ski resort Kronplatz works.
 The Kronplatz treasure hunt is the perfect way to explore the myths and legends of the Dolomites and find hidden treasures.
-The 40-metre-long wooden “pinball” board is also a blast!
+Or what about the 40-metre-long wooden ball track?
 Let a ball go at the top and watch it overcome the obstacle course as it makes its way down the mountain.

 The Skyscraper: not for the fainthearted!

 The swing at the peak of the Kronplatz is at an altitude of 2,275 metres.
 If you love a thrill, don’t miss it!
 A winch hoists you fifteen metres into the air before you release it and – whoosh!

 - From age 8, no height requirements.